haroun-k/PlanetSimulation/README.md

 _(If you are asked to select a main scene: you need to select the file MainScene.tscn in the "Scenes" directory of the project.)_

 ## Project Status
-The project was carried out with BAUMANN Pierre.
+The project was made by BAUMANN Pierre and KRIFA Haroun.
 It is completed and will not be further modified.